fuomI/TODOlist/README.md

-# TODOlist
+# TODO-list

+## Project description

-My first JavaScript project.
-One of the projects made during Laurea's (UAS) "Dynamic apps with JavaScript" -course.
+My first JavaScript project that I made during Laurea's (UAS) "Dynamic apps with JavaScript" -course.
+We had multiple choices and I ended up doing a TODO-list.

-TODO-list - Joni Jansson

-My application is a TODO-list that uses JavaScript, HTML and CSS.
+## Features

+- User can add tasks
-User can add tasks, mark them complete by clicking tasks or deleting tasks clicking delete button.
+- User can complete tasks

-Tasks are stored to localStorage and they are brought back on each page load.
-Completion of tasks is not stored to localStorage sadly.

-Infobox containing information about how many active, completed or overall tasks there are is attached below the TODO-list.
+- User can delete tasks
+- LocalStorage tracks tasks for next session
+- From infobox user can see the number of tasks, deleted, completed

+## Key focus

+Our teacher demanded following things:

+- Use JavaScript DOM
+- Use LocalStorage or other means to store session
+- Make it look nice (not a requirement tho)

+## "Languages"

+- JavaScript (vanilla)
+- HTML
+- CSS

+## How to run?

-App is published also on Netlify: https://loving-hypatia-2887c5.netlify.app
+Application is published on Netlify: https://loving-hypatia-2887c5.netlify.app